LinkedInAttic/RookBoom/README.md

 Some room that is displayed as booked in Outlook is displayed as available in RookBoom (or other way around).
 Sometime people may complain that booking failed because of the conflicting meeting while the slot was available in the RookBoom.
 #### Background
-RookBoom has a 10 minutes sync interval with Exchange which means that if the room was booked via Outlook (or the booking was canceled or modified) it may take up to 10 min before the booking will appear in the RookBoom.
+RookBoom syncs up with Exchange once every X minutes (where X is defined in the configuration).
+There may be a short period of time in between 2 synchronizations where RookBoom displays stale data.
+If the room was booked via Outlook (or the booking was canceled or modified) it may take up to X min before the booking will appear in the RookBoom.
-#### Resolution
-Provide an explanation from this section, no action required.

-### 5. Drop-By room is displayed in RookBoom
+### 5. A restricted access room is displayed in RookBoom
 #### Problem
-The general complaint is that some room that is displayed in RookBoom should not be displayed there for some reasons (or vise versa -- room should be there but it's not).
-Variations are (but not limited to):

-- Drop-By room is displayed in RookBoom
-- Restricted room is displayed in RookBoom
-- Regular room is not displayed in RookBoom
+A restricted access room is displayed in RookBoom.
+When a user without required permissions tries to book it the request fails.
 #### Background
-RookBoom is using following conventions to automatically determine the rooms bookability:

-- name
-- LDAP property
-- ...

-#### Resolution
-By agreement with the Facilities team if neither of above is present the room is considered to be bookable and will be displayed in the RookBoom.
-So this kind of bug reports should be forwarded to the Help Desk team with instructions to verify room's naming or properties.
+Exchange allows to configure access permissions for individual resources.
+RookBoom shows all rooms despite their restrictions.

 ### 6. All booking requests fail for me
 #### Problem